-The observed frequency of light, $\inner{\vec{k}, \vec{u}}$, is denoted by $\omega$ here.
+The observed frequency of light, $\inner{\,\vec{k}, \vec{u}\,}$, is denoted by $\omega$ here.
 The integral curves of $\vec{k}$ are parametrized by an affine parameter, $v$, whose relation to the proper time and the proper length is given respectively by,

-In order to define an observer's local screen in a consistent manner, one considers a dyad basis $s^\alpha_{a}$ that spans a 2--dimensional, spacelike screen with $\{a, b\} = \{1, 2\}$ and $\inner{\vec{s}_a, \vec{s}_b}=\delta _{a b}$.
+In order to define an observer's local screen in a consistent manner, one considers a dyad basis $s^\alpha_{a}$ that spans a 2-dimensional, spacelike screen with $\{a, b\} = \{1, 2\}$ and $\inner{\vec{s}_a, \vec{s}_b}=\delta _{a b}$.
 We assume that this basis is $C^{\infty}$ along the null geodesics and it satisfies,

-In the literature, a screen basis defined as in eq.~(\ref{eq:Sachs_basis}) is known as the Sachs basis \citep{Sachs:1961,Perlick:2010}.
-It is defined uniquely, up to 2--dimensional rotations around the observation direction vector, $\vec{r}$.
+In the literature, a screen basis defined as in (\ref{eq:Sachs_basis}) is known as the Sachs basis \cite{Sachs:1961,Perlick:2010}.
+It is defined uniquely, up to 2-dimensional rotations around the observation direction vector, $\vec{r}$.
 Here, we set the local orthonormal frame of an observer.
 Note that it is straightforward to reverse the situation and set up another frame adopted by a source/emitter.
-In either of the cases, the geometric setting outlined in this section helps one to write the evolution equations of a null bundle with respect to observable quantities.
+In either of the cases, the geometric setting outlined in this section allows one to write the evolution equations of a null bundle with respect to observable quantities.